paralink-network/paralink-node/README.md

 ```

 Note that only Substrate events are currently supported.
-Soliditiy events from the EVM pallet are not supported at the moment as the event polling API is not implemented yet on the `parity/frontier` project.
+Solidity events from the EVM pallet are not supported at the moment as the event polling API is not implemented yet on the `parity/frontier` project.

 The following version of Substrate node was tested: